ismorales1/cse15l-lab-reports/LabReportFive.md

 ----------------------------------------------------
 As you can see from the screenshot below, after utilizing the command line debugger, we see that the linked list instance is initialized and the first two elements actually get appended.
-We know this because we run the 9th, 10th, and 11th line one by one.
+We know this because we run the 9th, 10th, and 11th line of the testing method one by one.

 <img width="1077" alt="Screen Shot 2023-03-13 at 9 15 03 PM" src="https://user-images.githubusercontent.com/122497830/224891675-2f2946c6-eae4-4a8c-afbe-4200708ef5f0.png">